Visa and Residence Permit

 After the visa, you need a residence permit

 A visa is always issued for a limited period.
-Depending on the German mission, this period is between 90 days and six months.
+Depending on the German mission, this period is between 90 days and one year.
 Before your visa expires, you must apply for a residence permit for study purposes at the Foreigners’ Authority of your place of residence (§16b AufenthG).
 To know where to turn with questions of foreigner’s matters, check with the Residents’ Registration Office (Einwohnermeldeamt) of your jurisdiction.
 You will usually be working with something called a Foreigners’ Office.
 In Nuremberg, for example, this is the Amt für Migration und Integration.
 There you will also receive a list with all the documents you need for your application.
 The application can only be made online via the platform My Nuremberg.

 Students usually receive a residence permit for one year.
 After that, you will need to apply for an extension before your resident permit expires.
 The procedure is the same as the initial application at the Foreigners’ Office.
 For researchers, residence permits with a longer duration can be issued, depending on the employment contract or proof of funding.